Healthy Relationships Breakout Worldwide!

 How much time do we spend preparing for a relationship?

 Have you been asking this question along with the rest of the population?
-With the increase in gun violence, youth suicides, bullying, sexual harassment, substance abuse, self-harm, uncensored media, etc. at schools and colleges, offering Relationship Education that focuses on respectful communication is ever more necessary.
+With the increase in youth suicides, social cruelty, self-harm, uncensored media, and now mandated isolation from schools and colleges, offering Relationship Education that focuses on respectful communication is more necessary than ever.

 Here is what we do and who we are:

-The Relationship Foundation (TRF), a 501(c)3 non-profit, has been teaching its "Healthy Relationships 101" program in high schools in New York City and in cities in several other states for ten years.
-We instruct students and teachers on how to sustain healthy, thriving, meaningful, and fulfilling relationships with everyone in their lives.
+The Relationship Foundation (TRF), a 501(c)3 non-profit, has been teaching its "Healthy Relationships 101" program in high schools in New York City and in cities in several other states for over ten years.
+We instruct students and teachers on how to sustain healthy, thriving, meaningful, and fulfilling relationships with everyone in their lives. (and now how to have these during limited social access)

 One of the most effective things we do is support students and teachers to articulate their needs and feelings without blame and judgment and to listen empathically; everything we wish we had learned growing up.
 Given how disconnected (or over-connected) our society is today, learning this work can make all the difference both in and out of school.

 The communication skill set we teach is based on Marshall Rosenberg's "Nonviolent Communication (NVC)," and the results from this approach have been extraordinary.
 See our website for details.
-Equally as important is introducing the Trauma-Informed Schools approach to help schools' staff to understand that so called problem students are actually kids with toxic stress in their brain chemistry due to abuse, neglect, and unstable home lives (or homeless lives).
+Equally as important is introducing the Trauma-Responsive Schools approach to help schools' staff to understand that so called problem students are actually kids with toxic stress in their brain chemistry due to abuse, neglect, and unstable home lives (or homeless lives).
 Understanding this changes how kids are treated and the positive outcomes are phenomenal.
-The Trauma-Informed approach to a disruptive student is not what's wrong with you, but what's going on with you?
+The Trauma-Informed approach with a disruptive student is not what's wrong with you, but what's going on with you?
+We also go into detail about the neuroscience of trauma and how decreased neural networks can be regenerated.

 Excellent typing and computer skills are also required.

-As an intern, you will learn the history of the project, gain new insights, and help to focus opportunities to maximize their potential.
+As the Executive Assistant, you will become a valued staff member and learn the history of the project, gain new insights, and help to focus opportunities to maximize their potential.

 This is an extraordinary opportunity for someone who dreams big, wants to join a non-profit on the brink of wider recognition, and desires to make a difference in the world.
-We're technically a start-up, but we are closing in on grants and a deal with Scholastic so the internship could lead to a paid position.
-Course credit can be given.
+We're closing in on grants and and an increase in paid services so the position could lead to further compensation and eventually a full time paid position.

 Thank you for reading all the way to the end!